 - Microsoft Signature Database (db) consisting of:

-To learn more, please visit Windows Secure Boot Key Creation and Management Guidance
+To learn more about those certificates, please visit Windows Secure Boot Key Creation and Management Guidance.

-Here one may delete and enroll particular keys, certificates and database signatures.
+One may also delete and enroll individual keys, certificates and database

 TCG2 Configuration submenu is responsible for displaying TPM 2.0 information and managing the module.